mozilla-services/powerhose/docs/source/library.rst

 Heartbeat
 =========

+The :class:`Broker` class runs a :class:`Heartbeat` instance that regularly sends a *BEAT* message on a PUB channel.
+Each worker has a  :class:`Stethoscope` instance that subscribes to the channel, to check if the :class:`Broker` is still around.

-.. autoclass:: powerhose.heartbeat.Ping
+.. autoclass:: powerhose.heartbeat.Heartbeat
    :members: stop,start

-.. autoclass:: powerhose.heartbeat.Pong
+.. autoclass:: powerhose.heartbeat.Stethoscope
    :members: stop,start